aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 # Design Summary

-- Before releasing v2 to GA, all experimental code will either be marked as stable or deprecated and removed from the packages that we vend, such as aws-cdk and aws-cdk-lib.
+- Before releasing v2 to GA, all experimental code will either be marked as stable or deprecated and removed from the packages that we vend, such as `aws-cdk` and `aws-cdk-lib`.
-- A new folder structure will be created under packages called @aws-cdk-previews.
+- A new folder structure will be created under `packages/` called `aws-cdk-lib-previews`.
 All new modules will begin their lifecycle there, and any modules we decide to deprecate for further experimentation will be moved there.
+- The `aws-cdk-lib-previews` package will be versioned separately from `aws-cdk-lib`, starting with `0.1.0`.
-- The new @aws-cdk-previews package will take a peer dependency on @aws-cdk.
+- The new `aws-cdk-lib-previews` package will take a peer dependency on `aws-cdk-lib`.
-- When a module is ready for graduation to GA, in a single commit, the code will be moved to packages/@aws-cdk and the metadata tags for stability and maturity will be set to 'stable'.
+- When a module is ready for graduation to GA, in a single commit, the code will be moved to `packages/aws-cdk-lib`.
 - A feature flag strategy will be devised to handle experimental APIs within stable modules, or in the core.
 Runtime checks will make sure users who have not opted in do not call experimental APIs.